usnistgov/feasst/tutorial/README.rst

 ===============================

 FEASST may also be called directly in Python and C++ as a `library <library/tutorial.html>`_.
-Note that this interface may change with minor version.
+Note that these interfaces may change with minor version.
+Thus, the Python and C++ interfaces are not recommended for beginning users.